-Holiday season is here.
 Meaning lots of festivities.
-Even during this odd time, I know we will figure something out that will indeed have us still running around.
-Enough to tire out body and soul if you aren’t taking care of yourself during all the celebration.
-Yes, you can do both—take care of you and celebrate.
+It can feel like an odd time – one where we want to relax, but we’re all so busy.
+It’s enough to tire out body and soul if you aren’t taking care of yourself during all the celebration.
+However, you can do both—take care of you and celebrate.
 The holidays are about family, friends and re-filling our hearts with love and gratitude.
 It’s about traditions that give joy, warmth and giving.
 And yes, it’s about feeling your most radiant, most fulfilled self.

 Yes, every family has their issues, but overindulging in another drink, another slice and yet another eggnog won’t help you feel your best.
 Just the opposite actually.
 And you know this.
 I am simply the reminder.

 Empower yourself by loving yourself up.
 This starts with allowing yourself to enjoy and indulge.
 Healthy is a daily practice.
 We are not going for perfection here, just progress.
 Keep this top of mind when you are celebrating the season.